 2. COVID-19 Corporate Financing Facility

-The COVID-19 Corporate Financing Facility (CCFF) Scheme was announced on 17 March 2020.
-This facility is aimed at helping larger, financially sound, companies that would usually seek market-based finance for their working capital and other short-term needs but are unable to do so due to disruption caused by the Coronavirus.
+The COVID-19 Corporate Financing Facility (CCFF) Scheme is aimed at helping larger, financially sound, companies that would usually seek market-based finance for their working capital and other short-term needs but are unable to do so due to disruption caused by the Coronavirus.

 The CCFF provides funding to businesses by purchasing commercial paper (bonds) of up to one-year maturity, issued by firms making a material contribution to the UK economy.

 Eligible companies will have previously had a short- or long-term rating of investment grade, or financial strength equivalent to an investment grade rating as at 1 March 2020.

 CCFF terms will be comparable to those prevailing in markets in the period before the Coronavirus economic impact took hold.